jordymeow/ai-engine/readme.txt

 * Fix: Issue with models not appearing in the dropdown for finetuning.

 = 1.6.53 (2023/04/25) =
-* Add: Ability to see the content of the query and answer objects, for any request that goes through AI Engine.
+* Add: Ability to see the content of the query and reply objects, for any request that goes through AI Engine.
 This is in the Statistics Tab.
 API Keys are not logged however, for security reason.
 * Fix: Code highlighting was not always working.
 * Fix: Issues with Embeddings and PHP 7.3.
 * Fix: Show a nicer placeholder than broken images with expired DALL-E images.